usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _New Harmony_, by Frail
+- _Orange Barrel Action_, by Theo Parrish
+- _Only Good Dreams for Me_, by Zaumne
+- _Nothing Sticks_, by Pictoria Vark
 - _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
-- _Only Good Dreams for Me_, by Zaumne
-- _Halo On The Inside_, by Circuit des Yeux

 </details>